wattyven/basic-discord-bot/README.md

 a silly little bot that returns searches for anime and other media, and has basic chat functionality. more to come.

+leverages the anilist graphql apiv2 for search results and recommendations.

 returns results in individual pages, with synopsis, alternative titles, and airing status.
 WIP.